The Society meets at

 of the month.
 In November we meet jointly with the Berks Mineralogical

-location.
+restaurant for a dinner meeting.
 We also sponsor field trips.

 The public is welcome at any of the activities.
 All